fglmtt/admin/exams/2025-07-11/README.md

 The script must accept exactly two required command-line arguments, parsed with the `argparse` module: `--partition`, which specifies the absolute path of the partition to monitor; and `--threshold`, which specifies the percentage (%) threshold above which usage must be reported.

 After parsing, validate the inputs: check that the path given with `--partition` is absolute (`os.path.isabs`) and exists (`os.path.exists`); also ensure that the value provided for `--threshold` is an integer between 0 and 100.
-If any check fails, print an explanatory error message to standard error and exit with a non-zero status code.
+If any check fails, print an explanatory error message to standard error (`print`) and exit with a non-zero status code (`sys.exit`).

-After validation, calculate the partition’s usage percentage (`shutil.disk_usage`); if the percentage exceeds or equals the threshold, open in append mode the log file `~/disk-usage-monitor/disk-usage-monitor.log` (create that directory if necessary) and write a line containing the current date and time (`datetime.now`), a space, and the percentage of disk space used.
+After validation, calculate the partition's usage percentage (`shutil.disk_usage`); if the percentage exceeds or equals the threshold, open in append mode the log file `~/disk-usage-monitor/disk-usage-monitor.log` (`open`), create that directory if necessary (`os.makedirs`), and write a line containing the current date and time (`datetime.now`), a space, and the percentage of disk space used.

 For example, running